 Before taking each dose, inspect the foil blister pack to make sure it is completely sealed.
 Carefully open the blister pack and inspect the capsule to make sure it is not damaged.
-Consult your pharmacist if the foil blister pack or capsule is damaged.
+Consult your health care professional if the foil blister pack or capsule is damaged.

-Take this medication by mouth without food, usually every other day for 4 doses or as directed by your doctor.
+Take this medication by mouth without food, usually every other day for 4 doses or as directed by your health care professional.
 Swallow the capsule whole with cold or barely warm liquid about 1 hour before a meal.
-Place the capsule in your mouth and swallow with the liquid immediately.
+Place the capsule in your mouth and swallow with the liquid right away.
 Do not chew, crush, or hold the capsule in your mouth.

 Follow the dosing schedule closely for the vaccine to be most effective.
 To help you remember, mark your calendar to keep track of when to take your next dose.
 You should complete your course of the vaccine at least 1 week before possible exposure to typhoid fever.

 You may need a booster vaccine if you still remain at risk for typhoid fever after 5 years.
-Ask your doctor or pharmacist for more details.
+Ask your health care professional for more details.

 Are you currently using Vivotif Berna?